AngleProtocol/angle-docs/resources/user-guides/staking-pools.md

 The weights between pools will be updated weekly by governance.

-On the main Staking page, you can choose to `Stake` your tokens, `Claim` your rewards, or `Unstake` your tokens (which will claim rewards simultaneously).
+On the main Staking page, you can choose to `Stake` your tokens, `Claim` your rewards, or `Unstake` your tokens (which will claim rewards simultaneously if you unstake everything you staked).

 You need to have either agTokens or sanTokens to be able to stake with Angle.